dentex/piac/README.md

 Basically, is then a collection of simple **bash** scripts running with `cron` on a **Raspbian** distribution.

-**Please note**: for the time being, this repository is not really useful as an out-of-the-box working project, since it also depends on some Debian packages installed and their configurations.
-I will be glad to explain further to anyone interested and anyway I'll probably expand the repository with some configuration files from the `/etc` folder.
+**Please note**: this repository may not work out-of-the-box to start a similar project.
+Some other bits are necessary, since **PiAC** also depends on some Debian packages manually installed and their configurations.
+I will be glad to explain further to anyone interested and anyway I'm expanding the repository with some configuration files (i.e. from the `/etc` folder).

 ##Features
 ####v1.0